Landfill Waste Disposal

 - Hazardous Waste Landfills: Landfills for hazardous waste that is not PCB waste.

-As landfills deal with solid waste that may sometimes be hazardous waste, they are regulated under RCRA Subtitles D (solid wastes) and C (hazardous wastes) and TSCA.
+As landfill waste disposal operations deal with solid waste that may sometimes be hazardous, they are regulated under RCRA Subtitles D (solid wastes), C (hazardous wastes), and TSCA.
 To learn more about managing industrial nonhazardous solid waste, see Subtitle D; for hazardous waste, see Subtitle C. All kinds of landfills are also subject to the Clean Air Act.

 Clean Management and Landfilling

-Clean Management offers cost effective waste disposal for your hazardous and nonhazardous waste.
+Clean Management Environmental Group offers cost–effective landfill waste disposal services for your hazardous and nonhazardous waste.
 Our extensive network of landfills nationwide allows us to offer these kinds of landfill applications:

 - Direct landfill